chichieinstein/nvimhelper/README.md

 ## nvimhelper
-Welcome to `nvimhelper`.
-If you are a beginner to the Neovim ecosystem, this can be used as an initial config template.
-This repository contains `lua` files for configuring NeoVim for setting up an IDE-like environment.
+Welcome to `nvimhelper`, a basic NeoVim config template that illustrates how to use `Lua` for setting up a terminal based IDE-like environment powered by the NeoVim ecosystem.
+If you like what you see here, please star :).
 Supported features include

 1. Code Formatting
 2. Code completion